SCHOOLS TO WATCH

-Wisconsin Schools to Watch
+Wisconsin Epic Schools to Watch

-a program of the National Forum to Accelerate Middle Grades Reform
+is a program of the National Forum to Accelerate Middle Grades Reform

 Schools to Watch® is an initiative launched by the National Forum to Accelerate Middle-Grades Reform in 1999.
 Wisconsin became a Schools to Watch state in 2017.
 Wisconsin Schools to Watch seeks to identify high-performing middle grades schools in Wisconsin.
 Schools across the country that are committed to a journey of excellence are identified based on their levels of implementation of the 4 domains of the program: